ddeeproton2/vosk-android-demo-2024-TTS-Voice-over-HTTP/ReadMe.md

 https://developer.android.com/studio

-You will need to download a text voice in your mobilephone also (from Samsung store for me).
+You will need to download a text voice in your mobilephone also (from Samsung store for eg.).
 In this case in French, to make your phone speaking.

 This project is a merging of others projects.
 I let everything as it was it this repository.